wp-plugins/bbpress-post-via-mail/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses

-Allows subscribers to reply via mail to new Posts on Wordpress site and new Topics/Replies on bbPress forums by aswering to the customized notification message.
+Allows subscribers to reply via mail to new Posts on site and new Topics/Replies on bbPress forums by aswering to the customized notification message.

 == Description ==
 Reply to any post, forum topic and forum reply **simply by sending e-mail reply**.